mandeepji/mysmarthands-android/README.md

 Modules:
 --------
-1. common_lib: This is common library used across all apps.
-This include thirdparty libraries needed to support functionalities.
+1. unmano_library: This is thirdparty library used across all apps for sliding/layout functionality.

 2. common_lib: This is common library used across all apps.
 This include thirdparty libraries needed to support functionalities.